fenok/galaxis/README.md

 ### Cache

 Cache is responsible for storing all cacheable data.
-It also provides redux-devtools bindings.

 Cache consists of two parts: `requestStates` and `sharedData`.